-Investors looking for cash-flowing housing to hold for the long term may find that Pittsburgh, Pennsylvania is an attractive place to buy rental property.
+Investors looking for cash-flowing housing to hold for the long term have known for several years that Pittsburgh, Pennsylvania may be an attractive place to buy rental property.

 But there’s a lot more to Pittsburgh than its strong and steady real estate market.
 From plentiful shopping areas, amazing restaurants, and outstanding views of the Allegheny, Monongahela, and Ohio Rivers, many people find the city the perfect place to call home.